coredump-ch/presence-switches/README.rst

 Presence Switches
 =================

-These are our "presence switches" to denote how many people are in the hackerspace at the moment.
+These are our *presence switches* to denote how many people are in the hackerspace at the moment.

 The code is written for the Arduino Mega 2560 with the Ethernet shield.